weiameili/Pensela/README.md

 Download the Deb Archive and Install with the following command: `sudo dpkg -i <path_to_package>.deb`

 ### Arch Linux
-Download the Package and Install with the following command: `sudo pacman -U <path_to_package>.pacman`
+Install [pensela-bin](https://aur.archlinux.org/packages/pensela-bin/) from the AUR.
+Alternatively you can download the package archive from releases and install with the following command: `sudo pacman -U <path_to_package>.pacman`

 ### Other Linux
 An AppImage File is Also available